Chinese Lunar New Year in London 2026 Free

 When is Chinese New Year celebrated in London?

-The 2025 Chinese New Year festival in central London, organised by the London Chinatown Chinese Association (LCCA), usually takes place close to the day of the Chinese New Year.
+The 2026 Chinese New Year festival in central London, organised by the London Chinatown Chinese Association (LCCA), takes place around that date, with details yet to be confirmed.

 Where do London's Chinese New Year celebrations take place?